seap/sea-react-boilerplate/README.md

-# React, Redux, React-Router, Immutable, Webpack2 boilerplate
+# React Boilerplate Powered by Sea